Canadian Energy ETFs for an Oil & Gas Boom in 2025

 In 2020, the oil and gas sector was decimated due to the COVID-19 pandemic.
 Energy companies across the globe saw their stock prices collapse, cash flows cease, and dividends were cut or suspended.

 For the most part, it wasn’t hard to see how this short-term collapse in crude oil demand was temporary.
-In fact, we’ve witnessed a complete 180 in the industry, and now, demand is outstripping supply.
+In fact, we’ve witnessed a complete 180 in the industry over the last few years as energy prices have surged.

 There is also the harsh realization lately that clean energy like solar, wind and hydro are a lot farther away from replacing traditional fossil fuel methods of energy generation than many predicted.